Bhargavi-Kummara/Image-Interpolation-using-C/README.md

-# Image-Interpolation-using-python
+# Image-Interpolation-using-C
-Image Interpolation using average sum method in python
+Image Interpolation using average sum method in C